arnavd2001/VITmedicalCentre/README.md

 hospitals, who cannot afford expensive Softwares and are generally too crowded to cater to public in an Organised way.

 The languauge used is C++
+The Project is done under the able guidance of Dr. Y V Yarlagadda who is our Course Instructor of DSA at VIT UNIVERSITY, VELLORE.
+Other Contributors to the Project are Riya Kumar, Shivank Nag and Aakaash Goyal.